-- 3.1.2 Following revocation of the East Midlands Regional spatial strategy in 2013, strategic growth in Leicester and Leicestershire, especially infrastructure provision, has been guided by the Strategic Economic Plan (SEP).
+3.1.2 Following revocation of the East Midlands Regional spatial strategy in 2013, strategic growth in Leicester and Leicestershire, especially infrastructure provision, has been guided by the Strategic Economic Plan (SEP).
 The SEP is the key overarching growth strategy that sets out how the Leicester and Leicestershire Economic Partnership (LEP) intends to bring together the European Structural and Investment Fund (ESIF) Strategy, City Deal and Growth Deal to build on the region's competitive advantages and tackle the major risks to its economy.
 The SEP provides the framework for achieving the LEP's vision by investing in Place, Businesses and People.
 It aims to unlock development sites and improve public realm and connectivity to enable the efficient transport of people and goods.
 It defines five growth areas where infrastructure investment will be prioritised, including the Leicester Urban Area and South West Leicestershire which covers Lutterworth and the M1 and A5 corridors.
-The SEP (which runs to 2020) is to be refreshed but is expected to maintain the same growth areas. - 3.1.3 The Midlands Connect Partnership was established in 2014 and is a pan-Midlands grouping of local transport authorities, local enterprise partnerships, local business representatives, and the Department for Transport with its key delivery bodies which now forms the transport component of the Midlands Engine for Growth. - 3.1.4 Midlands Engine for Growth was published in March 2017, linked to the national Industrial Strategy.
+The SEP (which runs to 2020) is to be refreshed but is expected to maintain the same growth areas.

+3.1.3 The Midlands Connect Partnership was established in 2014 and is a pan-Midlands grouping of local transport authorities, local enterprise partnerships, local business representatives, and the Department for Transport with its key delivery bodies which now forms the transport component of the Midlands Engine for Growth.

+3.1.4 Midlands Engine for Growth was published in March 2017, linked to the national Industrial Strategy.
 Midlands Engine is a long term investment strategy covering the area from Shropshire to Lincolnshire the M1 and the M6.
 Its aim is to promote growth in the Midlands at the heart of the UK economy.
 Midlands Engine has a five key themes: promote the area nationally, support delivery of Midlands Connect, promote innovation, provide finance for business, and encourage skills.
+(Fig. A.3)

-Fig. A.3 Harborough Local Plan Key Diagram
+Fig. A.3 Harborough District Local Plan Key Diagram

-3.1.5 The Leicester and Leicestershire Strategic Growth Plan (SGP) builds on the transport strategy already prepared for the Midlands Engine and Midlands Connect strategies.
-It is an overarching plan which sets out the aspirations for delivering growth (housing, economic and infrastructure) in Leicester and Leicestershire until 2050.
+3.1.5 The Leicester and Leicestershire Strategic Growth Plan (SGP) will build on the transport strategy already prepared for the Midlands Engine and Midlands Connect strategies.
+It is an overarching plan which will set out the aspirations for delivering growth (housing, economic and infrastructure) in Leicester and Leicestershire until 2050.
 The aim of the Strategic Growth Plan is to help realise the opportunities and manage the risks of growth and to overcome the challenges experienced by existing communities and create high quality developments with supporting infrastructure across the LEP area.
 A consultation relating to a Strategic Growth Statement was undertaken in Summer 2016 on the high level plan objectives, options for growth and evidence requirements.
-Following further public consultation, the final Leicester and Leicestershire Strategic Growth Plan was published in December 2018.
+It is anticipated that further public engagement will take place on the development of the SGP in late 2017.